 In January of 2017 I funded a brand new trading account, with just $583.15.
 I wanted to prove that my strategy worked on an account that small.
 In 44 days, I turned the account into over $100k.
 From there, I decided I wanted to turn it into a million dollars.
 It was a crazy goal, and I was only 10% of the way there.
 I spent the next 2 years growing the account into $1,000,000.
 I crossed that milestone in May of 2019.

-So far in 2020, I have had some of my best trading days of my career with a handful of them over a $100k in a single day!
+In 2020, I’ve had some of the best days of my career with two days over $200k and a handful days over $100k!
 I also had my single best trading month in June, making over $1.2 million.
 It has been a great year for traders with all the volatility.

 I’ve now grown my small account to over $5,000,000 in trading profits and at this point I really don’t have a big target other than to just continue to be consistently profitable.